Dr. Vinod Dhurandhar:

 Dr. Vinod is a true pioneer of the field of obesity.
 He was far ahead of his time in designing weight loss approach.
 Most of the practices he developed are today practiced in the U.S. as methodologies for weight loss.

-Although Dr. Vinod Dhurandhar is retired, at Dhurandhar Weight Management we are grateful and proud to continue his pioneering legacy through the truly novel ways we help individuals with weight.
+Dr. Vinod passed away in 2016, at the age of 86.
+At Dhurandhar Weight Management we are grateful and proud to continue his pioneering legacy through the truly novel ways we help individuals with weight.

 After making a breakthrough discovery – discovering the first virus in history that was associated with human obesity – he moved to America in 1992 to continue research.
 He is considered the “founding father” of the field of Infectobesity (obesity of infectious origin).

 As a researcher, Dr. Nikhil has written and given 412 research publications.
 One of the highest number of publications and presentations by any Indian researcher in obesity.